remla24-team6/model-service/ReadMe.md

 Model-service repository for TU DELFT CS4295 Release Engineering for Machine Learning Applications (2023/24 Q4).

 The model-service represents a wrapper service for the released ML model.
-It will offer a REST API to expose the model to other components and make it scalable.
+It will offer a Flask REST API to expose the model to other components and make it scalable.
+The trained model is fetched from the google drive upon startup.
+For preprocessing, the ml-lib library is used.
+On every push with a release tag, this repo should automatically be packaged and released.

 ### Setup
 - Create a new virtual environment called `.venv` using `virtualenv .venv`